 International SOS has a very good clinic very close to BIMC.
 I would use them before anyone else (and I have!).
 I used to work with International SOS and found myself as an inpatient while on business in Bali, I had absolute faith in the system and had a good understanding of what went on in the background.
 I was looked after by two western doctors and a western nurse, as well as local medical officers.
 Intl SOS is clean, they use state of the art sterilising equipment (including sometimes autoclaving for other clinics......) and have global expert medical advice on hand overseeing all medical cases that go through.

 All expat catered clinics are expensive, from my experience BIMC is one of the more expensive ones and does not offer the same level of healthcare management that Intl SOS does.
 I also found that BIMC used questionable practices when diagnosing a patient which led to inflated pricing schedules.
 BIMC may have nicer rooms with private TV's and birch wood tables - but when it comes to managing a medical problem, interior design doesn't exactly count! almost 5 years ago

-Can anyone recommend a reputable dentist in Bali for extensive dental work.
-11 months agoAnswered by Gail via Travellr.com
+Can anyone recommend a reputable dentist in Bali for extensive dental work. about 1 year agoAnswered by Gail via Travellr.com